iexcloud/docs/source/managing-your-data/understanding-datasets.md

 # Understanding Datasets

 [Datasets](../reference/glossary.md#dataset) are schema-based, time series-optimized database tables that have auto-generated, permissioned APIs and API docs.
-You can query and operate on datasets in a codeless fasion in the console or programatically using [REST endpoints](../interacting-with-your-data/apperate-api-basics.md) or our open-source [client libraries](../developer-tools.md).
+You can query and operate on datasets in a codeless fasion in the console or programatically using Apperate's [Get Data](https://iexcloud.io/docs/apperate-apis/data/get-data) method or our open-source [client libraries](../developer-tools.md).

 Apperate validates incoming data against the dataset's schema, giving you further confidence in your data.
 Each property (think database column) has a type, is required (or not), and allows null (or not).